Over the last few years, media coverage of scams has increased – and some scams appear to be more popular with fraudsters than others.

-It’s worth highlighting that the scammers also knew her new home address, and she remains unsure how they got hold of this information.
+It’s worth highlighting that the scammers also knew her new home address, and she remains unsure about how they got hold of this information..

 The scammers were also able to confirm recent transactions and asked the standard questions that Barclays would ask to confirm her identity.

-She was also advised to avoid using her Barclays bank account so they could investigate.
+She was advised to avoid using her Barclays bank account so they could investigate.

-She was told to expect a new debit card a few days later and was given a fake case number.
+Mia was also told to expect a new debit card a few days later and was given a fake case number.

 ‘Send back the money’